 Photo 46.
 Strap on thermometers produced unreliable readings and were not able to be calibrated.
 We then switched to using thermowells to obtain direct water temperatures.

 This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 140867021 through the Western Sustainable Agriculture Research and Education program under sub-award number [FW15-057].
 USDA is an equal opportunity employer and service provider.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.
-We thank Addy Elliot for valuable project input and the following individuals for their volunteer work in constructing the heater: Natasha Varian, Joel Berger, Matt Jones, Leslie Kraynak, Jeff Davis, and Patrick Gazely.
-Woodchips were sourced from Jordan’s Tree Moving & Maintenance, Inc and horse manure from Brian Fisher.
+We thank Addy Elliot for valuable project input and the following individuals for their volunteer work in constructing the heater: Natasha Varian, Joel Berger, Matt Jones, Leslie Kraynak, Jeff Davis, Mike Knowles, Michelle Haefele, Shauna Leibold, Helen Holmquist-Johnson, Chris Holmquist-Johnson, Page Klug, Todd Paspichal, Garrett Glascott, and Patrick Gazely.
+Woodchips were sourced from Larimer County tree maintenance and Jordan’s Tree Moving & Maintenance, Inc. Horse manure from Brian Fisher, a local rancher.
 Local artisan wood turner, Steve Germaine, generously provided barrels of sawdust for the project from his beautifully crafted bowls, pots, and vessels (http://www.stevegermainewoodbowls.com).
 We thank Larry Maple for his numerous volunteer hours, deep thinking, and calculations to help us understand the complexities of trying to heat soil via a hydronic system.

 Educational & Outreach Activities

-In 2016, we have performed educational outreach in five ways.
-First, the project has been described in three college classrooms at Front Range Community College and Colorado State University.
-Second, our urban farm website now contains reports of this education and research project (https://sunspoturbanfarm.squarespace.com/research).
+In 2016, we conducted educational outreach in five ways.
+First, the project was described in three college classrooms at Front Range Community College and Colorado State University.
+Second, our farm website maintained current reports of this project (https://sunspoturbanfarm.squarespace.com/research).
 Third, in relation to construction of the system, we educated those persons who helped with construction and who provided us materials and supplies for construction.
 Fourth, in casual conversations with friends and acquaintances, we have described the system many times.
-Finally, we are just beginning to dialogue with other growers who are also experimenting with compost water heater systems and hope to synthesize this conversation in a final report.
+Finally, we are just beginning to dialogue with other growers who are also experimenting with compost water heater systems and synthesized this conversation.

 Compost heaters are able to heat water and the benefits for farm application include heated water sources for livestock and chickens and slightly elevated temperatures in greenhouses.
 Heating soil (our original objective) proved problematic.
-Adoption of compost heaters will likely remain limited because construction is involved (due the hydronic system) and pile maintenance (maintaining adequate moisture in the arid West) is time consuming and difficult.
+Adoption of compost heaters will likely remain limited because construction is intensive (due to building the hydronic system) and pile maintenance (maintaining adequate moisture in the arid West) is time consuming and difficult.
+However, the compost heaters generated high quality compost which is an important amendment to soil for crop production.